02v1.0Jun 3, 2026

 The existing create-and-edit pattern is a right-side drawer.
 The brief never names a container; the app already did.

 Where do saved views live?
 This one runs deeper.
 The app already remembers the current view (your active filters, sort, grouping, columns) by writing it to the browser's local storage.
 An agent reading the code finds that pattern quickly, and the tempting move is to extend it: saved views are just more view state, so store them the same way.
-But the brief asks for views that belong to the user's account and follow them across devices, and one browser's local storage cannot do that.
-A saved view is a named, persisted entity that belongs on the server, alongside the app's tasks, through the same data layer the app already uses for everything account-bound.
-The ephemeral current view stays local; the saved views do not.
-Telling those apart requires reading the existing code, recognizing two distinct patterns already in it, and judging which to reuse and which to deliberately set aside.
+That move fails on Intent fidelity, the test of whether the agent built what the brief asked for.
+The brief wants views that belong to the user's account and follow them across devices, so local storage is the wrong home for them.

 Diagram: the current view writes to one browser's local storage; saved views persist on the server and travel to every device.